Mark 15

 - 5

 “Pilate had a custom of releasing one prisoner during the annual Jewish celebration of Passover.
-He freed whichever prisoner the Jews wanted” (15:6).
+He freed whichever prisoner the Jews wanted” (Mark 15:6).
 This was apparently a goodwill gesture to keep the Jews happy in spite of the fact that they were being occupied by the Roman Empire.
 Doesn’t that seem odd?
 Why would anyone think that releasing a prisoner would improve political relationships—especially a prisoner who happens to be a murderer?

 - 6

 Mark doesn’t say that the people in the crowd who asked Pilate to release one of the prisoners was among the group of people who brought Jesus to see him.
-Mark simply describes those folks as “some people in the crowd” (15:8).
+Mark simply describes those folks as “some people in the crowd” (Mark 15:8).
 If those particular agitators had been members of the Jewish Council, we might expect Mark to say so.
 Pilate, like many Roman governors, typically held court early in the morning.
 People came to him for many reasons.
 Do you think it would make any difference to the story of Jesus if the people most interested in getting Barabbas freed were folks other than members of the Jewish Council?

 - 7

-Imagine Jesus during the taunting and beating that he got from the Roman soldiers (15:16-20).
+Imagine Jesus during the taunting and beating that he got from the Roman soldiers (Mark 15:16-20).
 He gets dressed up like a king.
 He gets a crown of thorns jammed onto his head.
 Soldiers mock-cheer him for the fake king they seem to believe he is.
 They hit him on the head with a stick.
 They spit on him.
 What would you guess was going on inside the head of Jesus at the time?
 Was he numb?
 Was he terrified?
 Was he wanting to get it over with?

 - 8